shreyas-bk24/MediKit/README.md

 vendor.py - this file includes functions related to vendor (supplier).<br>

 <h1>How to use<h1>
- If you are a regular user or a customer you can login through the login button displayed on the nav bar<br>
+ <p>If you are a regular user or a customer you can login through the login button displayed on the nav bar<br>

-  If you are a new user you can create account using sign up page after successfull sign up you are redirected into the address page,here you have to put the address of your home.
+  If you are a new user you can create account using sign up page after successfull sign up you are redirected into the address page,here you have to put the address of your home.</p>
   <br>
   <h3>For vendors /Suppliers<h3>
     You can login by hovering the mouse on the medikit logo then you can find a link for login into the vendors account<br>